yukicruz/CPP528_TEAM2_Spring2022/assets/images/README.md

-This is where Auther photos are stored.
-The about tab reads it by linking to the Description in the about.md
+This is where auther photos are stored.
+The about tab reads the photo s in the images folder and linking to the Description in the about.md